 - CTCAE is the AE severity grading scale whose use is mandated by CTEP, NCI. - Safety data from CTEP clinical research activities are reported to FDA using CTCAE. - MedDRA is a clinically validated international medical terminology used by regulatory authorities and the regulated biopharmaceutical industry throughout the entire regulatory process, from pre-marketing to post-marketing activities, and for data entry, retrieval, evaluation, and presentation. - MedDRA was designed for the specific use of sharing regulatory information for human medical products between PhRMA and regulators.
-MedDRA terminology use is mandatory within regulatory agencies in Japan and the European Union and is supported by the US FDA. - While alternate terminologies are not accepted by the ICH regulatory agencies, some agencies may accept verbatim terms which either the regulator or its designee codes to MedDRA. - LOINC (Logical Observation Identifiers Names and Codes) and SNOMED (Systematized Nomenclature of Medicine) are currently not applicable standards for AE within the ICH community.
+MedDRA terminology use is mandatory within regulatory agencies in Japan and the European Union and is supported by the US FDA. - Although the US FDA does not mandate the use of MedDRA, the FDA AERS is in compliance with the international safety reporting guidance (ICH E2B) issued by the ICH.
+Adverse events in AERS are MedDRA coded.
+All other ICH country participant members mandate the use of MedDRA and do not accept alternate terminologies. - LOINC (Logical Observation Identifiers Names and Codes) and SNOMED (Systematized Nomenclature of Medicine) are currently not applicable standards for AE within the ICH community.

-Summary characteristics of CTCAE 4.0
+Summary characteristics of CTCAE v4.0

-Highlights of CTCAE 4.0 are as follows:
+Highlights of CTCAE v4.0 are as follows:

-- 1. CTCAE AE terms are all MedDRA LLTs, with the exception of the 26 "Other, Specify" intended to elicit either other MedDRA terms or verbatim terms. - 2.
-AE terms are grouped by 26 MedDRA SOCs, replacing the historical CTCAE CATEGORY. - 3.
-There are 786 AE terms including 26 "Other, Specify". - 4.
+1. CTCAE AE terms are all MedDRA LLTs, with the exception of the 26 "Other, Specify" intended to elicit either other MedDRA terms or verbatim terms.

+- 2. AE terms are grouped by 26 MedDRA SOCs, replacing the historical CTCAE CATEGORY. - 3.
+A total of 790 AE terms, including 764 MedDRA terms and 26 "Other, Specify." - 4.
 Supra-ordinate terms are no longer used. - 5.
 Several new AEs have been added. - 6.
 Multiple AEs are separated. - 7.
 Many CTCAE v3.0 critical concepts within grades are now listed as unique AE terms. - 8.
-Though the grading system remains associated with numeric indicators of zero through 5, not all terms are associated with all grades.
+Though the grading system remains associated with numeric indicators of zero through 5, not all terms are associated with all grades. - 9.
 General guidelines for grade descriptions have been revised.
-(See

-- 9. Appendix C: General Grade Guidelines.) - 10.
+(See Appendix C: General Grade Guidelines.) - 10.
 Common grades for all "Pain" and "Other, Specify" terms have been established. - 11.
 Formal definitions for AE terms are derived mostly from definitions provided by NCI Thesaurus. - 12.
 Formal, ongoing governance for future maintenance of CTCAE has been established. - 13.
 CTCAE v4.0 will be available in pdf as well as electronic formats (OWL, XML, Excel, ASCII).